-- Sync your macros across multiple Macs using DropBox or other file sharing systems. - Trigger macros by key, typed string, menu, by name, remotely, via MIDI, and more. - Use the included Assistance system to help if you get stuck. - Use the included Macro Debugger for detailed control of your macros in action.
+- Use Dark Mode or Light Mode (10.14+). - Sync your macros across multiple Macs using DropBox or other file sharing systems. - Trigger macros by key, typed string, menu, by name, remotely, via MIDI, and more. - Use the included Assistance system to help if you get stuck. - Use the included Macro Debugger for detailed control of your macros in action.